breadli428/eth-computational-models-of-motion/Readme.md

 ## Demos

-YouTube video demos please click [here] (https://youtube.com/playlist?list=PLhqs0Oka9VRFcWf9pR34oIPB75XVvmQ10).
+YouTube video demos please click [here](https://youtube.com/playlist?list=PLhqs0Oka9VRFcWf9pR34oIPB75XVvmQ10).

 There are two versions of the video demo.
 While the shorter version shows the feature of the program, the longer version in addition provides a full description on detailed information of the program.